 Getting Certified to Teach English as a Foreign Language (TEFL/ TESOL)

 I received my TEFL certification in Cusco, Peru through a company called Maximo Nivel.
-After I finished one-month and 130 hours of training, Maximo hired me on as a full-time teacher.
+After I finished one-month and 130 hours of in-person training, Maximo hired me on as a full-time teacher.

 I chose an in-person course vs. the various online certification options after doing extensive research on qualifications that companies and schools look for in prospective teachers.
-I’m glad I did, because the Practical classroom experience during the course really prepared me to step into the role of teacher when the time came.
+I’m glad I

 I highly recommend Maximo Nivel, because they offer comprehensive training programs with experienced staff, and a lot of support when it comes to other living needs (e.g. finding an apartment, jobs, etc).
 They also offer Spanish classes, volunteer programs, and free salsa lessons!